 KonoSuba: God's Blessing on This Wonderful World (2017, Studio Deen)

 Kazuma is a NEET who spends his time playing RPGs all day.
 One day after a fatal accident he is given the chance to reincarnate as a new person in a fantasy world, promised that he will retain his memories and it will be like the RPGs he usually plays.
 Fantasy RPG worlds were so dangerous, few choose to start their new life in them so the population was dwindling.
-Thinking it would be the life of his dreams, Kazuma accepts but ends up taking the goddess Aqua with him.
-Together they start their new life and as they get stuck living in the stables, struggling to make a living, they find out it's not so rosy after all.
+Thinking it would be the life of his dreams, Kazuma accepts but ends up taking the cheeky goddess Aqua with him.
+Together they start their new life and as they get stuck living in the stables, struggling to make a living, he finds out it's not so rosy after all.

 Worth A Watch